maetyu-d/d-drum/README.md

 # D-Drum Machine

 A drum machine synthesizer plugin, created using JUCE (AU/VST3/standalone), that generates lo-fi, Burial-inspired drum sounds from fixed MIDI notes.
+Intended to be used as part of my split suite, but can be used standalone too.

 ## MIDI note map